 Click here to view the Images Policy

-Where reference is made to ‘legitimate interest’ in the above policies, you do have the legal right to object and this should be done in writing to the Privacy and Compliance Officer, RGSW, Upper Tything, Worcester WR1 1HP.
+Where reference is made to ‘legitimate interest’ in the above policies, you do have the legal right to object and this should be done in writing to: Privacy and Compliance Officer, RGSW, Upper Tything, Worcester WR1 1HP.

 This Notice should be read in conjunction with the introductory paragraphs above.